wp-plugins/event-registration/readme.txt

 == Change Log ==

+= Version 6.00.10 =
+* Fixed Issue created by 6.00.09 - all attendees go to waitlist
+* Corrected spelling issue of Attendee Management

 = Version 6.00.09 =
 * Resolved issue where company contact email was not working the code replace of the email text for payment recieved notice via IPN